YasinEl/mzRAPP/README.md

 Benchmark generation can be started using the blue Start button.
-The necessary time for the generation depends on the number of mzML files, the number of target compounds and of course computational recources.
+The necessary time for the generation depends on the number of mzML files, the number of target compounds and of course computational resources.
 Typically this process takes minutes to hours.
-Afterwards the generated benchmark dataset is automatically exported to the working directory as csv file.<br> <br>
+Afterwards the generated benchmark data set is automatically exported to the working directory as csv file.<br> <br>

 <span id="vBMID"> </span>

-### How to edit the benchmark dataset
+### How to edit the benchmark data set

 An overview over different benchmark key data is provided in the “View Benchmark” panel.
-The plots can be used in order to inspect different qualities of the dataset.
+The plots can be used in order to inspect different qualities of the data set.
 A molecule not being detected does not necessarily mean that there is no peak, but that mzRAPP was not able to validate it.
 This could happen if less than two isotopologues (full-filling strict criteria in abundance and peak shape correlation